maranqz/gofactory/README.md

 The checking helps to provide invariants without exclusion and helps avoid creating an invalid object.

-## Use
+## Usage

-Installation
+### Installation

     go install github.com/maranqz/go-factory-lint/cmd/go-factory-lint@latest

 ### Options

-- `--packageGlobs` - list of glob packages, which can create structures without factories inside the glob package.
+- `--packageGlobs` – list of glob packages, which can create structures without factories inside the glob package.
 By default, all structures from another package should be created by factories, [tests](testdata/src/factory/packageGlobs).
-    - `onlyPackageGlobs` - use a factory to initiate a structure for glob packages only, [tests](testdata/src/factory/onlyPackageGlobs).
+- `--onlyPackageGlobs` – use a factory to initiate a structure for glob packages only, [tests](testdata/src/factory/onlyPackageGlobs).
+Doesn't make sense without `--packageGlobs`.

 ## Example